What to Bring for Walking in New Zealand Video

 A couple of other little things that can be handy: a pair of binoculars for the views or the birds; a waterproof cover for your camera or your phone, really important; and for water.
 Now, there's plenty of water on the walks with streams or in the huts, but I like to carry this type here, the CamelBak type.
 The idea is it goes in your backpack, and you have it attached to a strap, and it's really easy to drink the whole day.
 This or a water bottle is fine, and of course, you can get these when you're here, so don't worry too much about that.

 Now, hiking poles, a lot of people like to use these, and they're not the most convenient thing to travel with from overseas, so we've got plenty of these, and we'll have them for you on day one of the trip, so you don't need to bring these.

 So I hope that's helpful.
 Give us a call if you have any questions, and we'll see you here soon.
 Bye!

 My name's Andrew Wells, a New Zealand hiking guide and proud owner/operator of the 'World Heritage Walking Tour'.
 You'll love the best walks in New Zealand and once-in-a-lifetime adventure activities included in this fully guided small group tour.
-At the end of each amazing day relax in your comfortable 4-star accommodation and savour the best New Zealand food and wine in our favourite hand-picked restaurants.
+At the end of each amazing day relax in your laid-back luxury accommodation and savour the best New Zealand food and wine in our favourite hand-picked restaurants.
 Topping it all off is your friendly, expert Kiwi guide!
 See more about the tour here or get your free brochure now.